 The basic question to ask over when you can and cannot use AI is whether your use of AI supplements what you have done or if it replaces what you have done.
-Below I provide some examples of good and bad uses of AI and a philosophical explanation of why this distinction is important.
-For this course, bad uses of AI count as academic integrity violations.
+Below I provide where AI use is acceptable, where it is unacceptable, and places where we can have a conversation about AI use.
+Note: This is true for my class.
+Other faculty might create different boundaries/rules that reflect their pedagogical goals.